For student year

 - teach your students about empathy for others

-- assist students to understand when to express their emotions.
+- assist students to understand ways to express their emotions.

 It also allows your students to understand where the emotion comes from, recognise it, and learn how to self-regulate before a strong reaction occurs.